BIRDSgroup/RCD/manuscript_figures.md

 ----Suppl Figures

-Suppl Fig. S1: simulation_yeast.manuscript.R - independent.model.plot.analysis()
+S1 Fig: simulation_yeast.manuscript.R - independent.model.plot.analysis()

+S2 Fig: findr.analysis.manuscript.R - pAUPR.all() A) obtained by setting the error.ratio variable to 0.3 and B) obtained by setting it to 0.5.